 A sound disability advocate can thoroughly prepare you for a hearing.
 Without a legal mind on your side, you may become totally lost.
 You may fail to provide critical evidence you need to have your claim approved.

 A good attorney can even identify witnesses you need for your case.
 As a claimant for social security disability, you reserve the right to challenge unfavorable decisions.
 You also have the right to enlist a representative on your behalf.
 The best disability attorneys can optimize your claim in ways that you cannot.

 In fact, research indicates that claimants with legal aid are significantly more likely to win appeals than claimants who are unrepresented.
-Moreover, claimants with legal aid are significantly more likely to get approved at the initial application stage than claimants who are unrepresented.
+Moreover, claimants with legal aid are significantly more likely to get approved at the initial application stage than claimants who do not have legal representation.

 This level of success is the primary reason that many applicants obtain legal counsel.
-It is important to remember: the process is complex.
+It is important to remember that the process is complex.
 The SSA relies on a very complicated set of rules and laws to make determinations.
 Sometimes, the SSA must make a decision based on medical-vocational tables.

 These tables are detailed.
 If an applicant does not present precise information in the right way, the tables may label the applicant “not disabled.”

-With the help of reputed Social Security Disability Lawyers Near Me, a claimant can meet all medical and vocational criteria.
-With the help of attorney, an applicant can finally receive the “disabled” determination he or she deserves
+With the help of reputable Social Security Disability Attorney Near Me, a claimant can meet all medical and vocational criteria.
+With the help of attorney, an applicant can finally receive the “disabled” determination they deserve.